 From each book page, another click or tap will allow you to read the first chapter of the book, and, if you like, hear me read it.
 (That last bit can be switched off if you prefer the sound of your own voice.)

-Make website-appropriate contact with the book cover adjacent to this sentence, and be wafted away to a page rich with exclusive behind-the-scenes revelations by the author.
+To find out more about Snot Chocolate, make website-appropriate contact with the book cover adjacent to this sentence, and be wafted away to a page rich with exclusive behind-the-scenes revelations by the author.
 (Sorry, that was a bit wordy.
 My editor doesn’t do websites.
 Just click for the goss.)

 I visit as many schools as I can each year.
 Bookings are organised by the following capable and nice-to-contact agencies: